 What’s the solution?
 When asked how to improve engagement, 58% of professionals pointed to recognition.

-While most organizations try to recognize employees in some way, poor implementation or shaky strategy can foil well-intentioned attempts at appreciation.
+While most organizations try to recognize their employees in some way, poor implementation or shaky strategy can foil well-intentioned attempts at appreciation.
 Recognition delivery methods must be chosen appropriately to be effective.

 In this article, I’ll explain the pros and cons of some of the most popular recognition methods and provide specific examples to support your recognition-related goals, including a sample letter of appreciation.

-Types of Recognition:
+Types of Recognition

 If I were to ask you if in-person recognition is important, you would probably reply with a resounding, “Yes, of course.”
 But what makes it so important?